detfis/detfis.github.io/_posts/2017-06-15-solid-open-closed-principle.md

 layout: post
 title: SOLID - Open / Closed Principle
 categories: solid "software architecture" "software engineering"
-description: What is Open / Closed Principle, why does it matter and how to apply it?
+description: What is an Open / Closed Principle, why does it matter and how to apply it?
 ---

 # Open / Closed Principle